 After bringing the Leonard equipment back to Massachusetts, Aroner quickly cemented his reputation as one of the premier rodbuilders in the country.
 Fishermen, and especially dry-fly fishermen, admired the precision tapers and the smooth, quick action.
 Collectors admired Marc’s aesthetic standards and the fact that his acquisition of the Leonard beveler made him one of the few remaining rodbuilders with a direct link to the discipline, heritage, and craftsmanship of the old masters.

 Yet after two successful decades of building rods under his own name—decades which also witnessed a renaissance in bamboo rod building and a proliferation of new makers—another idea was slowly developing.
 While Marc wholeheartedly embraced this renewed interest in custom bamboo, he also began to consider a venture that would pay better homage to the lineage and tradition of the craft.
 With this in mind Marc produced his first prototype “Spinoza” – a model designed in the fashion of early bamboo makers.
-The response was immediate: customers were so happy with the Spinozas that not only did Marc agree to continue making them, but he also decided to introduce them as his flagship model.
+The response was fantastic, so not only did Marc agree to continue making them, but he also decided to introduce them as his flagship model.
 And so the Spinoza Rod Company was born, the product of four decades of classic rodbuilding experience with a renewed emphasis on the craftsmanship from bamboo’s early golden era.